 Columbine blooms in spring and early summer, depending on the variety.
 After it finishes flowering, prune away its flower stalks to keep the plant tidy.
 If you want to renew the columbine's growth after it flowers, then cut back the entire plant by about one-third to one-half its height.
 New leaves will grow from the plant' base, forming a fresh mound of leaves that should last through summer.

 Columbine foliage dies back in areas with cold winters, and the plant may become dormant in mild-winter areas.
 In early winter, remove dying and dead leaves from a native columbine, such as red columbine (Aquilegia formosa), which is hardy in USDA zones 3 through 9, by cutting its leaf stalks near ground level.
-If you live in an area with mild winters, then tidy the plant in either fall or spring by removing its worn- or dried-looking leaves.
+If you live in an area with mild winters, then cutting back columbine after blooming by removing its worn- or dried-looking leaves is a good way to tidy the plant in either fall or spring.

 Controlling Pests and Diseases